Pollok F.C.: Player Records

-Notable former players
+Notable players

 On settling the Intermediate dispute in 1931 Pollok sold the following players to senior football: J.McBride, J.Robertson and R.Griffiths to Chelsea; Charlie M. Thomson to Sunderland and T.Armstrong to Airdrieonians.
 Other Pollok players who have also played in the Scottish Football League or Football League include Brian Bilsland, Kevin Budinauckas, Ross O'Donoghue, Craig Cranmer and Danny Diver.
 Former Pollok striker Dougie Arnott achieved Scottish Cup success with Motherwell.
 Players who have moved up to senior level from Pollok include John Sweeney – former Clyde captain, Arbroath keeper Scott Morrison, Airdrieonians assistant/player Paul Lovering and Albion Rovers defender Ross Dunlop.

+Arguably Pollok's most notable former player, was former Sweden international Robert Prytz, who played for the club between 1998 and 2000, helping them to win both the Central League and West Region Cups.
+Prior to this, he was capped 56 times for his country in an illustrious career that saw him turn out for clubs such as Malmo (where he played in the 1979 European Cup final defeat to Nottingham Forest), Rangers and Hellas Verona.

-More recently, Hartlepool United midfielder Mouhamed Niang made 30 competitive appearances for Pollok from 2017–2018 having made the step up from the Pollok United Soccer Academy.
-Winger Matty Grant also spent a year with the club before moving to League 2 Stranraer in 2022.
+More recently, Dumbarton and former Hartlepool United midfielder Mouhamed Niang made thirty competitive appearances for Pollok from 2017 to 2018 having made the step up from the Pollok United Soccer Academy.